unchartedsoftware/salt-core/README.md

  * TileSeqRequest (built from a Seq[TC] of tile coordinates, requesting specific tiles)
  * TileLevelRequest (built from a Seq[Int] of levels, requesting all tiles at those levels)

-## Generation

-Mosaic supports two strategies for tile generation:

- * **ActiveTileGenerator**: Produces a Seq[TileData].
-In contrast with LazyTileGenerator, these tiles actually exist when generate() returns, since they have been pulled back to the Spark driver generate() returns (possibly because the driver needed to manipulate them somehow in a non-distributed fashion).

- * **LazyTileGenerator**: Produces an RDD[TileData] which only materializes when an operation pulls some or all of those tiles back to the Spark driver

 ## Serialization